jcWani/portfolio/README.md

 ## 💻 Technology Used

 - **React**: React is a JavaScript library for building user interfaces, offering a declarative approach to creating reusable UI components.
+- **Tailwind CSS**: Tailwind CSS is a utility-first CSS framework that provides pre-defined utility classes for building responsive and customizable user interfaces directly within HTML markup.

 <!-- LIVE DEMO -->